pierfrancesco2021/XAI-for-Microbiome-Data-Analysis-in-CRC/README.md

     * shap: 0.43.0
     * scikit-learn: 1.3.0
     *statnnot: 0.2.3

+## Version Numbers for R Packages in the Windows environment

+    *stats: 4.3.2

 ## Version Numbers for Python Packages in the Linux environment

     * pandas: 1.5.3